 Having a couple of loot cards in the starting cards make the Mindthief one of the faster looters in the starting classes.

 With only 6 health points, the Mindthief is very fragile.
-She does have a minor shield ability, can push enemies away, immobilize them and scurry away pretty quickly.
-It makes her an edgy character to play because she has mostly melee attacks yet very low hit points.
+She does have a minor shield ability, can push monsters away, immobilize them and scurry away pretty quickly.
+It makes her an edgy character to play because she has mostly melee abilities yet very low hit points.

 She has 2 healing abilities in her starting cards.
 She can only heal herself with these abilities though.

-As you would expect for a thief-based melee character she moves pretty quickly.
+As you would expect for a rat based melee character she moves pretty quickly.
 Her lower initiative starting cards have her augments and her summon as the top abilities.

-Keeping moving is key to not getting wiped out as the Mindthief.
-7 of her 13 starting cards have movement abilities that are paired with other actions like stun, heal or attack.
+Continuously moving is key to not getting wiped out as the Mindthief.
+7 of her 13 starting cards have movement abilities that are paired with other actions like stun, heal or hit.

-One cool thing about the Mindthief is that she has abilities to control the movement of allies and enemies too.
+One cool thing about the Mindthief is that she has abilities to control the movement of allies and monsters too.

 With a hand limit of 10 the Mindthief becomes exhausted at a normal rate.